apify/actor-whitepaper/README.md

 This is in `actor.json` file.
 It combines legacy `apify.json`, `INPUT_SCHEMA.json` and adds output schema.

+**TODO**: The biggest question here is whether we should apply description, name and options from `actor.json` file and how (e.g. this is how NPM does it) or rather let people to update these things only manually (e.g. GitHub repo description or Docker Hub image info).
+The latter usually leads to outdated info, but e.g. allows admins to easily update things without access to source code and necessity to rebuild the actor.

 This file should be added to the source control, and links your project with an Apify actor in the cloud.